wangihzyue/face_detection/README.md

 ### Result

-With epoch = 50 and batch_size = 30, the face recognition accuracy can reach 0.75. frr is about 0.14 and far is about 0.24.
+With epoch = 50 and batch_size = 30, the face recognition accuracy for test data set can reach 0.79. frr is about 0.14 and far is about 0.24.
 Larger epoches enable to get better result.

 ### Use GAN for face recognition